caolan/async/intro.md

 </script>
 ```

-The `async.js` UMD file can be found in the `dist` subfolder, along with minified
+The portable versions of async, including `async.js` and `async.min.js`, are
-version, `async.min.js`, and the source map, `async.min.map`.
-Async can also be
+included in the `/dist` folder.
+Async can also be found on the [jsDelivr CDN](http://www.jsdelivr.com/projects/async).
-included through a CDN, such as [jsdelivr](http://www.jsdelivr.com).
-The CDN links
-for the above files can be found at [http://www.jsdelivr.com/projects/async](http://www.jsdelivr.com/projects/async).

 ### ES Modules